-IO can be based on file, directory, database or fake This is describe in mode attribute of the IO class.
+IO can be based on a single file, a directory containing files, or a database.
+This is described in the mode attribute of the IO class.

 '''

 from neo.io import MyFormatIO

 print MyFormatIO.mode

 'file'

 '''

 For file mode the filename keyword argument is necessary.
 For directory mode the dirname keyword argument is necessary.